MaximilianSti/ocmmed_mirror/README.md

 ## Input files
 The main inputs are:
-- a metabolic network in SBML, json or matlab format The model is imported using cobrapy.
+- a metabolic network in SBML, json or matlab format The model is imported using the cobrapy library.

 - a csv file containing data which is used for constraining the model.
 The expected default input is preprocessed RNA microarray data (see `pilot_data/gene_expression_meanvalues.csv` for an example of this input).